 What's it like to live abroad with a group of strangers?

-You will have to develop a system with chores and a schedule for everything from laundry to showers (if it's needed) and by the end you will be pros at living with each other.
-Just remember everything you like about each other on those tough days!
+You will have to develop a system with chores and a schedule for everything from laundry to showers (most times you're sharing space like bathrooms and the washing machine) and by the end you will be pros at living with each other.
+Just remember everything you like about each other on those tough days.

 There aren't many situations that can compare to this one and going with a group of strangers can make it even more interesting.
 In a normal situation, you would form a friendship with someone over some time and you wouldn't live with them right away.
 It's pretty much the opposite in this situation.